Tuchel demands consistency from Paredes

+Thomas Tuchel has challenged Leandro Paredes to deliver consistently for Paris Saint-Germain after a mixed display in their 3-0 Coupe de France win over Dijon.

-PSG eased into the semi-finals on Wednesday (AEDT) thanks to a double from Angel Di Maria and a late third from Thomas Meunier.
+PSG eased into the semi-finals on Tuesday thanks to a double from Angel Di Maria and a late third from Thomas Meunier.

 Paredes impressed in the opening 45 minutes at the Parc des Princes as the hosts dominated, Di Maria and Julian Draxler also playing starring roles.